JuliaPhysics/SolidStateDetectors.jl/docs/src/man/weighting_potentials.md

 ## Simulation Algorithm

-The weighting potential for an electrode is internally calculated with the same function as the electric potential when calling `calculate_weighting_potential!(simulation, contact_id)`.
+The weighting potential for an electrode is internally calculated with the same function as the electric potential when calling `calculate_weighting_potential!(sim, contact_id)`.
 The differences are that $\rho(\vec{r})$ is set to zero and that the boundary conditions of fixed values on the contacts are adapted.